 There is a lot to do in the Kanab area.
 Check out our list of Things to do near Kanab for other ideas.

 If you are coming from Kanab, the Moqui Caverns are located 5.7 miles north of Kanab on Highway 89.
-Parking is on the opposite side of the road from the Kanab Sand Caves.
-The parking lot is on the west (left) side of the road coming from the Kanab direction.
+Parking is just before you reach the Kanab Sand Caves.
+The parking lot is on the east (right) side of the road coming from the Kanab direction.

-If you are coming from the north, the Moqui Caverns parking lot is about 11.5 miles south of the Mount Carmel Junction.
-The parking area will be on the right and the Kanab Sand Caves on your left.
+If you are coming from the north, the Kanab Sand Caves parking lot is about 11.5 miles south of the Mount Carmel Junction.
+The parking area will be on the left and the Kanab Sand Caves on your left.
 We used Google Maps to help us find the spot.
-The Kanab Sand Caves (Moqui Caverns) are the location on this map, so parking in on the opposite side of US-89.
+The Kanab Sand Caves (Moqui Caverns) are the location on this map, so parking is just beyond where the maps will take you.

 There is a clear trail that heads through the brush and over to the slick rock.